buxlabs/boxwood/README.md

 ### Internationalization

-#### data tag
+#### translate tag

 You can keep translations in every file.
 They're scoped so you can use same names in multiple files.
+Translations can be kept in `data` tags.

 ```html
 <h1><translate hello/></h1>